 Sinjini Chatterjee, She/Her/Hers

-Sinjini Chatterjee is a second year Phd student in the Department of Dance at UCR.
-Her research is on Odissi dance and other folk, tribal, and ritualist performance practices of Odisha.
-She studies how recent choreographic ventures shifts the dance form from its traditional approach.
-She has trained for 15 years in Odissi dance under the guidance of Smt.
-Aloka Kanungo, and has performed widely in India and United Kingdom.
-She has received the Dena’s Fellowship and multiple Gluck Program of the Arts Award, and the Department of Dance Graduate Fellowship.
+Sinjini Chatterjee is a fourth year Phd student in the Department of Dance at UCR.
+Her research is on the interdependence between Odissi dance and other folk, tribal, and ritualist performance practices of Odisha.
+She studies how recent choreographic ventures in Odissi might alter the understanding of ‘classical dance’.
+Sinjini has trained for 15 years in Odissi dance under the guidance of Smt.
+Aloka Kanungo, and has performed widely in India and the United Kingdom.
+She has received the Dean’s Fellowship, multiple Gluck Program of the Arts Award, and the Department of Dance Graduate Fellowship.

 Colette Marie Eloi, She/Her/We/Us

 B.A. in Development Studies, International Relations, UC Berkeley

 M.F.A. in Interdisciplinary Studies Creative Inquiry, California Institute Of Integral Studies

 Ms. Eloi is an accomplished dancer/commissioned choreographer and director of ELWAH Movement Dance and Research.
 Her area of focus is the African Diaspora and Indigenous dance.
 Ms. Eloi is interested in Pre-colonial Archives of African Rooted dance culture.
 Her research methodology is dialogical bridging knowledge of cultural communities to the academy.
 She has conducted fieldwork in Haiti, Cuba, Brazil, Benin, Ghana, and the US.
 Her work looks at the way the commodified imperialized body undergoes the extraction of its wholeness.
 Colette has received many awards as a social justice artist and she is a sought after guest lecturer.

 Bachelor of Physical Education (Major in Dance & Sports), West Visayas State University, Philippines